BEEMB/Battery-Health-Monitor/Documentation/README.md

 - **Arduino Code**: [Battery_health.ino](Firmware/Battery_health.ino)

 ## Assembly Guide
-For step-by-step assembly instructions, refer to the [Assembly Guide](Assembly_Guide.md).
+For step-by-step assembly instructions, refer to the [Assembly Guide](Documentation/Assembly_Guide.md).

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Video Demonstration
-Watch the video demonstration of this project on [YouTube](https://www.youtube.com/your-video-link).
+Watch the video demonstration of this project on [YouTube].

 ## Credits
 - Inspired by SparkFun's Battery Babysitter.